nfd/arduino-maple/README.md

 Wiring
 ------
 You need to connect the red and white wires (clock and data lines) to two separate ports.
+The short explanation is this reduces the amount of bit twiddling required when reading, resulting in pretty consistent reads on an 16MHz Arduino.
+[The blog post](https://code.lardcave.net/2018/10/15/1/) has a longer explanation.

 I used a breadboard for this, but you could also just solder an extra wire on.

 * Red wire:
 	PORTB0 (Pin 8 on Duemilanove)